-This is why our Financial Strategy and Budget have been designed to respond to the needs of our community 'today' by collecting rates at the rate cap level and using this income to provide assistance to those who need it most.
+This is why our financial strategy and budget have been designed to respond to the needs of our community 'today' by collecting rates at the rate cap level and using this income to provide assistance to those who need it most.

-At the same time, prudent investment in replacing and renewing ageing assets and infrastructure and investing in new assets and infrastructure will provide the 'tomorrow' we have pledged to deliver in our 10-year Community Vision. ... we were mindful that many in our community have been economically impacted by the COVID-19 pandemic.
+At the same, prudent investment in replacing and renewing ageing assets and infrastructure and investing in new assets and infrastructure will provide the 'tomorrow' we have pledged to deliver in our 10 year Community Vision.